The Beth Lists

 Picture

-I've never seen anyone in the pool.
-There's sort of an odd feel to the pool room, which was added on in 1960, when I guess travelers expected pools.
+I guess that was a time when travelers expected pools.
 The big trees are nice through the windows but it seems out of place.
 I'm not sure why I've never been lured to swim.

 The Other Side